symfony/symfony-docs/guides/service_container/index.rst

 External service configuration can be imported in two different ways.
 First, we'll talk about the method that you'll use most commonly in your application
 - the ``imports`` directive.
-In the next section, we'll introduce the second method, which is the flexible and preferred method for importing service configuration from third-party bundles.
+In the following section, we'll introduce the second method, which is the flexible and preferred method for importing service configuration from third-party bundles.

 .. index::